Who is Satoshi Nakamoto, the mysterious creator of Bitcoin?

 Perhaps Nakamoto lost his secret keys long ago – or is he no longer alive?
 Or maybe he has a good reason not to use this huge fortune?
 Like everything related to the creator of bitcoin, this may remain a mystery for many years to come.

 Activities related to transactions (operations) with tokens are associated with a high level of risk of complete loss of funds and other objects of civil rights (investments) transferred in exchange for tokens.
-The legal regulation of transactions with tokens does not have a uniform approach, and the consequences of such transactions may be different legal assessment in different states.
+The legal regulation of transactions with tokens does not have a uniform approach, and the consequences of such transactions may have different legal assessments in different states.

 This article is not intended to be a tutorial or a guide, but is created as an informational and educational material.